FrazierMark/FSND/projects/02_trivia_api/starter/backend/README.md

 '6' : "Sports"}

 ### GET '/questions'
-- Fetches a list of question objects, success value, total number of books, current_category, and all categories return in a dictionary where keys are the ids and the value is the corresponding string of the category
+- Fetches a list of question objects; success value, total number of questions, current_category, and all categories return in a dictionary where keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1.
 -Sample: `curl http://127.0.0.1:5000/questions`